oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/hardware_reuse/README.md

 | Hardware             | Intel® Agilex® 7, Arria® 10, and Stratix® 10 FPGAs
 | Software             | Intel® oneAPI DPC++/C++ Compiler

-> **Note**: Even though the Intel DPC++/C++ oneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software requirements for the simulation flow and FPGA compiles.
+> **Note**: Even though the Intel® oneAPI DPC++/C++ compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software requirements for the simulation flow and FPGA compiles.
 >
 > To use the simulator flow, Intel® Quartus® Prime Pro Edition (or Standard Edition when targeting Cyclone® V) and one of the following simulators must be installed and accessible through your PATH environment variable setting:
 > - Questa*-Intel® FPGA Edition